kneelgie/-IT_SIA_FINAL_PROJECT/README.md

 # Web Service

-Below are the instruction to view web service integration
+Below are the instruction to view web service integration.

+Instructions:

 1. download and extract the file Airline_System.rar
 2. copy the extracted file and paste it to your local Disk C:/xampp/htdocts